urbanopt/urbanopt-geojson-gem/docs/README.md

 ### <StaticLink href="rdoc/">Rdocs</StaticLink>

-The URBANopt GeoJSON Gem is an OpenStudio Extension Gem with functionality to translate information in a GeoJSON format to energy model inputs.
+The URBANopt™ GeoJSON Gem is an OpenStudio Extension Gem with functionality to translate information in a GeoJSON format to energy model inputs.
 GeoJSON is a commonly used format for describing geospatial data related to the built environment.